Stranger6667/talks/articles/testable-code-making-the-testing-world-better/v2/presentation/PITCHME.md

 Your tests will be weaker, because they test less real code and more mocked code.
 It decreases the actual code coverage.
 Also, the test suite becomes more fragile, since some tests could depend on the execution order.
+If you need to create and destroy many objects for your test it could affect speed of your test suite execution.
+To run tests on every commit you need fast tests.
+When it is too long you're switching to another context, e.g. to browser.
+After some time your tests will finish, but Facebook on your tab will not.

 ---
 ### It could fix some symptoms, but it doesn't fix the problem